-All graded assignments will have specific due dates and times listed in the weekly handouts.
+All graded assignments will have specific due dates and times listed in the weekly handouts provided by your instructors.
 For up to 72 hours after the assignment submission deadline, a student can still submit their assignment through the normal avenue.
-Submissions received after the due date but before 72 hours have passed will lose 15% of the available points for being late.
-Submissions received after 72 hours have passed, will lose 40% of the available points for being late.
+Submissions received after the due date but before 72 hours have passed will lose 10% of the available points for being late.
+Submissions received after 72 hours have passed, will lose 30% of the available points for being late.